ucsb-cs48-s20/project-s2-t2-free/team/AGREEMENTS.md

 # Team Agreements

-* ecided to make repo public (open source under MIT license).
+* Decided to make repo public (open source under MIT license).
 * When one of us is absent for an unavoidable reason, we will let the other team members know on the team slack channel, in advance when possible, as soon as possible afterwards when not.
 * We will each try to keep such absences to a minimum.